KingsGambitLab/Lecture_Notes/articles/Akash Articles/md/Pointers_C++.md

 ### Memory leak

 Memory leak occurs when new memory is allocated dynamically and never deallocated.
-Let's first see when memory leaks occurs.
+Let's see some scenarios when we will not be able to deallocate!

 1. Memory leaks can result from a pointer going out of scope.
+Because we have lost the address of newly allocated memory.
     ```cpp
     #include <iostream>
     using namespace std;